3kh0/bing-rewards/README.md

 1. Open up the terminal and type: `crontab -e`.
 2. Now append the following line with the correct path: `0 9 * * * /absolute/path/to/python /absolute/path/to/BingRewards/BingRewards.py -r`.
 The second digit, in this case the 9, is the hour (0-23) in your local timezone when the program will be run.
 Also note the default text editor for crontab is VIM so you'll need to hit `i` before editing text, and `esc` to go back to vim mode whereupon you can type in `:wq` which will write the changes and quit.
 3. An example cronjob using an Anaconda Python build that runs daily at 9am:
-0 9 * * * /Applications/anaconda/bin/python ~/Programming/Python/bing-rewards-master/BingRewards/BingRewards.py -r
+`0 9 * * * /Applications/anaconda/bin/python ~/Programming/Python/bing-rewards-master/BingRewards/BingRewards.py -r`
 4. Note that cronjobs are not run if your computer is sleeping.
-To guarantee that the computer is awake prior to the cronjob, use system preferences to automatically wake the computer up at a pre-set time.
-It is easy to set-up, for more details, follow this link: https://alvinalexander.com/mac-os-x/mac-wake-up-schedule-automatic-time-sleep
+To guarantee that the computer is awake prior to the cronjob, use system preferences to automatically wake the computer up right before the cronjob is set to run.
+This is very easy to set-up, for more details, follow this link: https://alvinalexander.com/mac-os-x/mac-wake-up-schedule-automatic-time-sleep

 #### On Login
 1. Open Automator and choose Application.